cockroachdb/docs/v22.2/ui-insights-page.md

 |`sql.insights.execution_insights_capacity`                              | `1000`        | The maximum number of execution insights stored in each node.                                                                                                                                 | Statement executions                 |
 |`sql.contention.event_store.capacity`                                   | `64 MiB`      | The in-memory storage capacity of the contention event store in each nodes.                                                                                                                   | Transaction executions               |
 |`sql.contention.event_store.duration_threshold`                         | `0`           | The minimum contention duration to cause contention events to be collected into the `crdb_internal.transaction_contention_events` table.                                                      | Transaction executions               |

+#### Detect slow executions

+There are two different methods for detecting slow executions.
+By default, they are both enabled and you can configure them based on your workload.

+The first method flags all executions running longer than `sql.insights.latency_threshold`.
+You can think of this as something like the [slow query log](logging-use-cases.html#sql_perf).

+The second method attempts to detect **unusually slow executions**.
+You can enable this detection with `sql.insights.anomaly_detection.enabled` and configure it with `sql.insights.anomaly_detection.latency_threshold`.
+CockroachDB will then keep a streaming histogram in memory for each distinct statement fingerprint that has seen an execution latency longer than `sql.insights.anomaly_detection.latency_threshold` and flag any execution with a latency in the 99th percentile (`> p99`) for its fingerprint.

+Additional controls are placed to filter out less actionable executions:

+- The execution's latency must also be longer than twice the median latency (`> 2*p50`) for that fingerprint.
+This ensures that `p99` means something.
+- The execution's latency must also be longer than `sql.insights.anomaly_detection.latency_threshold`.
+Slower-than usual executions are less interesting if they’re still fast enough.

+The `sql.insights.anomaly_detection.memory_limit` cluster setting limits the amount of memory available for tracking these streaming latency histograms.
+When this threshold is surpassed, the least-recently touched histogram is evicted.
+The default of `1 MiB` is sufficient for tracking ~1K fingerprints.

+You can track the `sql.insights.anomaly_detection.memory` and `sql.insights.anomaly_detection.evictions` metrics to determine if the settings are appropriate for your workload.
+If you see a steady stream of evictions or churn, you can either raise the `sql.insights.anomaly_detection.memory_limit` cluster setting, to allow for more storage, or raise the `sql.insights.anomaly_detection.latency_threshold` cluster setting, to examine fewer statement fingerprints.

 ### Schema insights settings